Apache Cassandra Connection Details

 User Defined Views

-The connector allows you to define virtual tables, called user defined views, whose contents are decided by a pre-configured query.
+The connector supports the use of user defined views, virtual tables whose contents are decided by a pre-configured user defined query.
 These views are useful when you cannot directly control queries being issued to the drivers.
-See User Defined Views for an overview of creating and configuring custom views.
+For an overview of creating and configuring custom views, see User Defined Views.

 SSL Configuration

 Use SSL Configuration to adjust how connector handles TLS/SSL certificate negotiations.
-You can choose from various certificate formats; see the SSLServerCert property under "Connection String Options" for more information.
+You can choose from various certificate formats.
+For further information, see the SSLServerCert property under "Connection String Options".

 Proxy